Guidance material for efficient handling of data

 contaminated areas.
 There is although a need to develop better tools regarding

 investigated and remediated areas.
-During the project GIS- tools will be
+During the project GIS- tools has been

-created where remediated and investigated areas will be presented and
+created where remediated and investigated areas are presented and

-visualised.
-GIS will be used in the pilot areas for describing chemical,
+visualized.
+GIS have been used in the pilot areas for describing chemical,

 physical and technical data.
 The result will be valuable in decision making